marekborowiec/teaching/command-line1.md

 ```
 The above will allow you to remove a directory with all its contents, at the same time asking for confirmation before execution.
 ### Wildcards
 Another powerful feature of the shell is its ability to work with multiple files in a single command.
 Say you want to copy (or move or remove, etc.) all text files from one directory to another.
-If all text files follow a simple pattern, for example end in `.txt` (the so-called extension; not to be confused with expansion below), the simplest way to do this is by using the `*` asterisk wildcard.
+If all text files follow a simple pattern, for example end in `.txt` (the so-called **_extension_**; not to be confused with **_expansion_** below), the simplest way to do this is by using the `*` asterisk wildcard.
 First, let’s list all text files in one of the directories we created earlier in `Sandbox`:
 ```shell
 ls -1 Directory11/SubdirB/*txt